Secure Programming of Web Applications: Authentification

 We can read about numerous successful attacks on well-known web applications on a weekly basis.
 Reason enough to study the background of "Web Application Security" of custom-made / self-developed applications - no matter if these are used only internally or with public access.

-This is an excerpt from the book "Secure Programming of Web Applications: Web Application Security for Software Developers and Project Managers", also available as eBook
+This is an excerpt from the book and online course "Secure Programming of Web Applications: Web Application Security for Software Developers and Project Managers".

 This article only addresses basic security requirements of user authentification mechanisms.
 These must be implemented according to the respective application context and programming environment used.